nikitavoloboev/data/travel/visited/russia.md

 Alexey Navalny says: [It is impossible to jail millions and hundreds of thousands, and I very much hope that people will become more and more aware of this, and when they realize this, such a moment will come, you will not jail the whole country.](https://twitter.com/teamnavalny_mos/status/1356594998603616256)

 Change comes gradually, then suddenly.
 I am hopeful that this [change comes soon](../../future/future.md) and am trying my best to make that happen.

+Aside from the unfortunate series of historical events that led to the current abuse of power from government over people, Russia is beautiful country with amazing people.
+Things won't improve in the country financially though if there is always a risk of someone coming in 'from the government' to take over your business and putting you in jail.
+Not including the fact that [most young people want to leave it at any opportunity they can get](https://twitter.com/dan_abramov/status/1458101197500473355).

+With that said, no matter what country/community you live in, you have to do your best within what's possible given your surroundings.
+Whilst seeking to move to an environment that helps you express yourself best.
+Don't waste time on pointless arguing and value action & proper actionable discourse above all.

 ## Notes